huwhallam/portfolio/README.md

 <br>

 #### Record temperatures: is London's weather is becoming more volatile?
-##### <i>Data visualisation using Matplotlib</i>
+##### <i>Data visualisation and time series analysis</i>
 This data visualisation explores how London's weather is changing.
 I show the many instances in 2024 when daily minima and maxima air temperature exceeded the lowest and highest temperatures for that day recorded in the preceding decade.
+I then explore whether these results are indicative of a broader trend towards more volatile weather in London.

 <img src="assets/London%20record%20air%20temperatures.png" alt="A chart showing the minima and maxima air temperature in London for each calendar day as recorded across 2014-2023, as well as the 84 maxima and minima recorded in 2024 that exceed those previously recorded.">
 <a href="https://github.com/huwhallam/portfolio/blob/main/assets/London%20record%20temperatures.ipynb">View full London record temperatures Jupyter notebook</a>